lblod/job-controller-service/README.md

 # Caveats
 - The service assumes the job is stored in one graph.
 - The current job configuration is linear, i.e. one task follows from one task.
 But a tree or graph like job configuration should perfectly be feasible in the future.
-Withough changing the model.
+Without changing the model.